XLechter/PCAN/README.md

 ```
 python evaluate_save_weights.py
 ```
-The the weights will be save in .bin files in ```datasetname_weights``` folder.
+The the weights will be saved in .bin files in ```datasetname_weights``` folder.

 You can also use the python lib ```mpl_toolkits.mplot3d``` for visualization.

-If you want to produce the same visualization results of in the paper, please use this [model](https://drive.google.com/open?id=1FqO6C8SWyx9lZFx8Pzah8DOKSYM5_RkA) which is an ealier trained refined model when we submited the paper.
+If you want to produce the same visualization results in the paper, please use this [model](https://drive.google.com/open?id=1FqO6C8SWyx9lZFx8Pzah8DOKSYM5_RkA) which is an earlier trained refined model when we submited the paper.

 Feel free to contact me if you have any questions. wenxxiao.zhang@gmail.com